 Add your toppings and serve it warm, or wait until the mixture has time to chill.
 Personally, I think it’s better straight off the stove.

-If you’re looking for a low-fat, high-flavor brunch or breakfast option, you must try these papaya coconut muffins.
+If you’re looking for a low-fat, high-flavor start to the day, you must try these papaya coconut breakfast muffins.

 Thanks to the papaya puree and the whole wheat pastry flour, the muffins’ consistency is denser and less fluffy than other muffins, but that doesn’t mean you won’t enjoy them.

 I actually love the slightly crispy texture of these muffins.

 Furthermore, each bite is infused with the robust, tropical flavors of coconut, papaya, and cinnamon, with just a hint of vanilla.

 These are ideal on-the-go breakfast pastries for rushed mornings, especially when paired with a large glass of cold milk.